PushNchat-com/sokoclick/sokoclick-docs/cursor-rules.md

       "filePattern": "src/**/*.{ts,tsx,js,jsx}",
       "rule": "Follow these guidelines for codebase modifications:\n- Before creating new components/files, verify they don't already exist\n- Update and enhance existing code rather than duplicating functionality\n- Build incrementally upon the current codebase with coherent changes\n- Avoid introducing redundant files or repeating previously fixed issues\n- Use consistent naming, formatting, and patterns as established in similar files\n- Create fallback mechanisms for problematic database structures\n- Document any workarounds with clear explanations and TODOs\n- Ensure changes are backward compatible with existing functionality\n- Test modifications against edge cases and error conditions", "alwaysApply": true
+    },
+    {
+      "description": "Follow slot-based storage architecture",
+      "filePattern": "src/(services|components|utils)/**/*.{ts,tsx}",
+      "rule": "Use the dedicated slot-based storage system for product images.
+Ensure images are stored in `slot-{slotNumber}` folders.
+Utilize `slotStorage.ts` utilities for folder initialization and clearing.
+Extend `fileUpload.ts` for slot-aware uploads.
+Use `StorageInitializer` component for admin operations.
+Implement automatic cleanup when products are removed from slots.", "alwaysApply": true
     }
   ]
 }